How we work in this origin

 Transparency at Nordic Approach

 This is our second origin transparency overview.
-You can read the first overview on Rwanda here.
+You can read our other overviews here.

 These origin overviews are a part of our ongoing commitment to display price transparency data from origin.
 They are the culmination of enormous effort from the Nordic Approach team to source accurate data from origin, plus countless hours of discussion and thought on the best way to present this data.